SCHValaris/ADA_Homeworks/index.md

 <center><em>
  Distribution of the Sentiments of the reviews of the products in the "Electronic" category </em></center>

 The distribution looks similar to the ratings distribution, and is clearly skewed to toward 5.
 A vast majority of the reviews convey a very positive sentiment about their product.
-However, the products themselves are not so well perceived, as we can see on the graph bellow:
+However, the products themselves are not so well perceived, as we can see on the graphs below:

 <p align="center">
  <img src="/ADA_Homeworks/img/double.svg">
 </p>
 <center><em>
- Distribution of averages per product of the sentiment and ratings of the reviews, for products in the "Electronic" category
+  (left)  Distribution of averages per product of the sentiment of the reviews (right) Distribution of averages per product of the ratings of the reviews Products are chosen in the Electronics category
  </em></center>
  The average distribution of the rating and sentiment score is around 4.2.
 This means that the products that have the most reviews are also those which get the better ratings, which skews the total distributions of the ratings toward 5.